jdc20181/BeffsBrowser/README.md

 **Early Release for V 2.0**

-Pleased to announce I will start rapid development of V. 2.0 as soon as this version is released.
+Pleased to announce I will start rapid development of V. 2.0 as soon as version 1.6.3 is released.

+V2 will be pre-released as Version 1.6.4, and will wrap up V1 for this project.

+The Pre-Release will have bug fixes and finishing touches that will make a smoother transition into the new era of development.

+See An Overview of v1 in this [Wiki](https://github.com/jdc20181/BeffsBrowser/wiki/Comparing-V1-to-V2:-A-V2-Journey.)

+**New Release Schedule**

 Releases will be mutually "Scheduled" on a set date each month to pan out a years of releases, to get us to V3.

 This plan will help BeffsBrowser mature - if a version will be delayed, or released early said date will be said.

-Release notes will be released about 2-weeks prior to V2 release, V2 will be released pre-birthday due to the holiday.

 **Archive Notice**